polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 At this point, your SD card should be ready to boot Linux.
 You can remove it from your PC and insert it into the SD card slot on the Icicle kit, and then power-on the board.
 Connect to UART0 (J11) for the HSS and UART1 (also J11) for U-Boot and Linux.
 Settings are 115200 baud, 8 data bits, 1 stop bit, no parity, and no flow control.
 When Linux boots, log in with the username `root`.
 There is no password required.

+If you are using the `icicle-kit-es-amp` machine, attach to UART3 to observe its output.

 Similarly, a root file system can be written to the SD card using
 ```
 $ sudo make DISK=/dev/sdX DEVKIT=<DEVKIT> format-rootfs-image